 Water is an essential fluid for all living organisms.
-It is precious nectar which makes up three quarters of the human body.
 It represents a necessity for the existence of human life because people can survive only three to four days without consuming potable water.
 That is why every part of our bodies requires water for proper function but is water purification necessary?

 Water is a substance that can bind with some other substances.
 That makes it vulnerable to contamination.
 So, not every water source we find in nature is suitable for drinking.